2025 MPL Philippines season

-The 2025 MPL Philippines season is the eighth year of professional and the third year of amateur gameplay in the Philippines for the multiplayer online battle arena game Mobile Legends: Bang Bang.
+The 2025 MPL Philippines season was the eighth year of professional and the third year of amateur gameplay in the Philippines for the multiplayer online battle arena game Mobile Legends: Bang Bang.
 This year collates two season splits for both MPL Philippines and MDL Philippines.

 The year began with the inaugural Magic Chess Go Go World Championships where new teams competed for a new world title.
-The Magic Chess world championships was announced during the announcement portion of the MLBB M6 World Championship in Malaysia.
+The Magic Chess: Go Go world championships was announced during the announcement portion of the MLBB M6 World Championship in Malaysia.
 Following the world championship is MPL Philippines Season 15 and MDL Philippines Season 5, the two regional competitions for the professional and amateur scenes of the Philippines.
 Eight teams are competing for a chance to qualify for second iteration of the Esports World Cup in Riyadh where the Mobile Legends: Bang Bang Mid Season Cup or MSC 2025 will be held coinciding with it.
 The Philippines has yet to win MSC since 2022 when RSG Philippines won the country's last title.

 With the conclusion of MSC 2025, the second splitMPL Philippines Season 16 and MDL Philippines Season 6was held.
 MPL Philippines featured the same eight teams to compete for two slots in the upcoming MLBB M7 World Championship.
 Team Liquid PH became the first back-to-back MPL champions since Blacklist International in 2021.

 The seventh iteration of the tournament will be held in Indonesia.
 The tournament will return to the Southeast Asian giant for the first time since M4.
 However, similarly to M3, the M7 World Championships will be held in 2026 to avoid scheduling conflicts with the 2025 SEA Games.